-- It helped me deliver a killer set of client features in a super short timeframe for an Ember app, without knowing jacksh*t about Ember.
+It helped me deliver a killer set of client features in a super short timeframe for an Ember app, without knowing jacksh*t about Ember.

-- It got me a job offer from one of the tech giants because of a very simple library I wrote in my spare time.
+> - It got me a job offer from one of the tech giants because of a very simple library I wrote in my spare time.

-- It made me identify bugs in libs implementation and suggest simple solutions really quickly.
+> - It made me identify bugs in libs implementation and suggest simple solutions super quickly.